-- Causative agents– bacteria that mainly cause mastitis are staphylococcus, streptococcus, mycobacterium, actinomyces.
+- Causative agents– bacteria that mainly cause mastitis are staphylococcus, streptococcus, mycobacterium, and actinomyces.

 - Signs and symptoms–

 Hardening of the udder, which becomes swollen and painful.
-The secretion of the milk is minimal and stained by blood; toxins may be released into the bloodstream, which may cause death, udder becomes cold and greenish or blue, gangrene may supervene, in acute cases, death occurs and if the animal survives, the udder is lost.
+The secretion of the milk is minimal and stained by blood; toxins may be released into the bloodstream, which may cause death.
+Udder becomes cold and greenish or blue; gangrene may supervene, and in acute cases, death occurs.
+If the animal survives, the udder is lost.

 - Preventive care

-- A kit for mastitis test is available in the market by the name of the California Mastitis Test, this consists of a teat cup and a reagent should be used to screen the animals in lactation periodically, ideally once a week.
+- A kit for mastitis testing, the California Mastitis Test, is available on the market.
+This consists of a teat cup and a reagent that should be used to screen the animals in lactation periodically, ideally once a week.

 - If any signs of the disease are seen, treatment should be followed by a qualified veterinary practitioner.

 - Mastitis mainly occurs in a dirty environment.
-Hence care must be taken to keep surroundings clean and regular cleaning of excreta of animals should be done as it acts as a breeding ground for bacteria.
+Hence, care must be taken to keep surroundings clean, and animal excrement should be cleaned regularly as it acts as a breeding ground for bacteria.

 - Any wounds on the teat or scabs from pock lesions are to be treated as early as possible.

-It is a metabolic disease of adult females most commonly occurring about the time of parturition.
+It is a metabolic disease of adult females most commonly occurring at the time of parturition.

 Excessive loss of calcium in colostrum.